cedadev/metaconfig/doc/source/index.rst

 Welcome to metaconfig's documentation!
 ======================================

-Contents:
+Metaconfig is a library for making configuring python packages easy.
+It's aim is to allow package developers to write externally configurable code with minimal effort and to allow application developers and users the maximum flexibility in configuring python software.

 .. toctree::
    :maxdepth: 2

    dev_view.rst
    user_view.rst
-   app_view.rst
    reference.rst
    todo.rst

-Metaconfig is a library for making configuring python packages easy.
-It's aim is to allow package developers to write externally configurable code with minimal effort and to allow application developers and users the maximum flexibility in configuring python software.

 Indices and tables
 ==================